Perpertual Coupled Simulated Annealing for Continuous Optimization: Experiments Results

 The average results are shown in Table~\ref{tab:quality_solution_comparison}.
-The average solutions found by the PO-CSA are equal or better than the other algorithms in 86.90\% of the cases, against 5.90\% for the PSO and 7.20\% for the DE.
+The average solutions found by the PO-CSA are equal or better than the other algorithms in 85.71\% of the cases, against 2.38\% for the CS and GA, 9.52\% for the DE and 17.85\% for the PSO.
+There is a tie of, at least, 2 metaheuristics in 15.47\% of the cases.